-Linen Dot Shirt at Chico’s
+Embroidered Floral Shirt at Chico’s

 Ideally, you should include skirts and pant pieces for bottoms.
 Not everyone prefers skirts though and that is just fine!
 Remember – what you enjoy and are comfortable in is what you will end up wearing over and over!

 SO SLIMMING 360 Juliet Full-Length Pants at Chico’s